manideep1999/manideep1999.github.io/README.md

 ## 🚨 Forking this repo (please read!)

-I've always wanted to have a personal website where I could efficiently structure my work.
-After spending a day or two looking via the internet, I found Brittany Chiang's code, which was incredibly simple.
-I started by spending two days working through the Gatsby tutorial because I wasn't that proficient with the most recent web development tools.
-This helped me quickly catch up with the language's principles.
+I've always wanted to have a personal website where I could efficiently structure my work and experiences.
+After spending a day or two looking via the internet, I found Brittany's code, which was incredibly simple.
+I started by spending two days working through the Gatsby tutorial because I wasn't that good with the most recent web development tools.
+This helped me quickly catch up with the language.

-After that, I looked over the code again and making the necessary changes.
-It was really a straightforward process, especially because her code was well-commented.
-Changing the logo usingUsing Scalable Vector Graphics to change the logos presented some challenges.
+After that, I looked over the code again and made the necessary changes.
+It was really a straight forward process, especially because her code was well-commented.
+Changing the logo using Scalable Vector Graphics was tricky.
 After learning about it for a while, it was not that difficult.

 Once more, many thanks to Brittany for her permission.
 If you fork the repository as well, kindly give credit to her.

 ### TL;DR

 Yes, you can fork this repo.
 Please give proper credit to [brittanychiang.com](https://brittanychiang.com).
 Thanks!